2020 Parental Control Testing from Protect Young Eyes

 - It’s run by dads who care and love family.

-- It doesn’t use a VPN and therefore, layers well with other solutions like Bark.
+- It doesn’t use a VPN and therefore, can layer with other solutions that also don’t use a VPN.

 - The child and parent apps have a family messenger feature, which is neat.